We make these Vietnamese spring rolls every week because they're so healthy, refreshing and easy to make. Besides, it's a gluten and oil-free recipe.

 We're making these Vietnamese spring rolls at least one or twice every week because they're so refreshing, easy to make and perfect for summer!
 This recipe is quite simple, but if you use avocado or any other raw veggie instead of the baked tofu, you can make it even simpler.

-I tried Vietnamese spring rolls for the first time a few years ago and I didn’t like them, I don’t know why, maybe because I wasn’t vegan yet and I didn’t love plant based food as much as I do now or maybe they didn’t taste good, but when I tried them for the second time I fell in love with these amazing rolls.
+When I tried Vietnamese spring rolls for the first I didn't like them, I don't know why, maybe because I wasn't vegan yet and I didn't love plant-based foods as much as I do now, or maybe they didn't taste good, but when I tried them for the second time, I fell in love with these amazing rolls.

 If you're making Vietnamese spring rolls for the first time, you definitely need to take a look at the picture below.
 It may take a little practice at the beginning, but you can do it!

 If you like these Vietnamese spring rolls, check out these Asian inspired recipes: simple vegan spring rolls, summer rolls, brown rice stir-fry with vegetables, simple vegan fried rice and vegan stir fried Udon noodles.